 There are few more important things to any business than making sure your people are paid on time.
 No-one notices if you get it right, but it’s not just employees that feel the impact when it goes wrong – HMRC will also be interested in any mistakes you make.

 So, for our clients, getting payroll right is a must-have.

 As such we prioritise getting UK payroll processing and calculations right.
 And we are able to offer this as a seamlessly integrated service with our suite of HR compliance tools.

 We know that our clients are focused on growing their businesses and don’t want to get bogged down in admin.
 Our dedicated team is focused on relieving them of this burden.
 We offer a confidential Payroll Service to serve both employer and employee, as well as providing expert advice on Human Resource issues and guidance.

-For a more a detailed walkthrough of how payroll works for overseas companies you can visit this page
+For a more detailed walkthrough of how payroll works for overseas companies, you can visit this page.

 - Administration of PAYE, national insurance, statutory sick pay, statutory maternity pay, etc

-- Summaries and analyses of staff costs including full breakdown of calculations
+- Summaries and analyses of staff costs including a full breakdown of calculations

 - Payments made electronically to employee bank accounts